-CAMP ARIFJAN, Kuwait - One of the greatest assets available to the U.S. Army are families with a strong legacy of service in the military.
+CAMP ARIFJAN, Kuwait -- One of the greatest assets available to the U.S. Army are Families with a strong legacy of service in the military.
 U.S. Army Capt.
-Joshua Paille, commander of Headquarters and Headquarters Detachment 1109th Theater Aviation Sustainment Maintenance Group, attached to Task Force 22, is a Soldier from a long line of service in his family.
+Joshua Paille, commander of Headquarters and Headquarters Detachment, 1109th Theater Aviation Sustainment Maintenance Group, attached to Task Force 22, is a Soldier from a long line of service in his family.

-"My dad was in the Navy, so when I was young I wanted to be in the Navy," said Andre Paille.
+"My dad was in the Navy, so when I was young I wanted to be in the Navy," said Andre.
 "And my granddaddy, although he couldn't serve because he had a medical issue, he contributed a lot to the war effort in World War II.
 And I think him, more than anything, made me want to serve."

-Joshua Paille has been in the Army for 11 years now and plans to continue serving for a long career like his father.
+Joshua has been in the Army for 11 years now and plans to continue serving for a long career like his father.